-Two-factor authentication requires something you know (your Clemson password) and something you have (like a mobile phone, landline phone or a smartphone app) as an added layer of security to prevent anyone else from accessing your account.
+Two-factor authentication requires something you know (your Clemson password) and something you have (like a mobile phone, tablet, or a smartphone app) as an added layer of security to prevent anyone else from accessing your account.
 Two-factor authentication is the most effective method of account takeover prevention, helping to protect both you and the Clemson community.

 Passwords are essential for security and privacy, but they are often not enough.
 They can often be stolen, guessed, and hacked -- you might not even know who else has your password and is accessing your account.
 Two-factor authentication adds a second layer of security to your account to make sure that it stays safe, even if someone else knows your password, by using your phone or other device to verify your identity.
-You will be alerted right away (on your phone - mobile or landline - or tablet) if someone tries to log in using your password.
+You will be alerted right away (on your mobile phone or tablet) if someone tries to log in using your password.
 This prevents anyone but you from accessing your accounts.

 All Clemson students, faculty, and staff will be required to enroll in Duo in order access 2FA protected applications.

-Duo's self-enrollment process makes it easy to register your phone or tablet and install the application on your device.
+Duo's self-enrollment process makes it easy to register your cell phone or tablet and install the application on your device.
 You can complete your enrollment at https://www.clemson.edu/2fa .
 We suggest doing this on a device other than the one you plan to register.
 After completing the process, you can test the authentication process by visiting https://www.clemson.edu/2fa/check .

 FAQs and Tips

 You can use a tablet.
 Duo also lets you link multiple devices to your account, so you can use your mobile phone or tablet.
 In fact, we suggest that you enroll more than one device for redundancy in the event a device is lost.